zyqxd/trade-logger/README.md

 5. Another Overall round
    1. UI
    2. Models
+   3. Feature spec on all key admin pages
+      1. show
+      2. new
+      3. edit

 6. Analyses could take schema from global setting, so that future changes doesn't lead to db migration